dotnet/ResXResourceManager/Documentation/Topics/Donate.md

 ### Supporting the project

-If you think this is a great project, and want to help keeping it alive, you can show your appreciation by donating a small amount:
+If you think this is a great project, and want to help keeping it alive, you can show your appreciation by donating a small amount

 ---